1n4r1/1n4r1.github.io/_posts/2019-03-22-Hackthebox-Ethereal-Writeup.md

 ![placeholder](https://inar1.github.io/public/images/2019-03-22/2019-03-20-13-42-22.png)

 Sounds like "ping" command is executed internally.<br>
-Then, try OS command injection.<br>
+Then, try OS command injection by putting some windows OS command in the textbox and submit.<br>
 We can easily figure out this command is available.
 {% highlight shell %}
 127.0.0.1 & ping 10.10.14.23